 Next class in Mainz:

-The next course will take place in spring 2019, date follows soon.
+The next course will take place from February 18th to 21st 2019.

-Please register by sending an to Nina Au.
+Please register by sending an E-Mail to Nina Au.

 At regular intervals, we organize a 4 day practical Masterclass in Microtectonics at the University of Mainz.
 The course is intended for graduate students, postdocs and professionals who wish to learn about the deformation of rocks on the microscopic scale, and how microstructures visible in thin sections can be interpreted in terms of deformation mechanisms.
 The course is based on the book “Microtectonics" by Passchier and Trouw (2005).